 Commercial publishers seem an attractive option to keep digital projects alive.
-In the past few years Brepols for example has expanded its digital assets with L'Année philologique, to complement the Digital Latin Library.
+In the past few years Brepols for example has expanded its digital assets with L'Année philologique, to complement the Library of Latin Texts.
 Brill is another main player, with the Supplementum Epigraphicum Graecum and Brill's New Jacoby.
 Other websites have set up their own subscription services, e.g. the Online Egyptological Bibliography in Oxford, or the Thesaurus Linguae Graecae.
 But none of these projects is Open Access, and that is something we have always been committed to.

 6. Charge for functionality

 Are we happy introducing this?
 No, but we think it is a necessity if we want to keep Trismegistos alive.
 Right now we are down to a single 10% job (Herbert Verreth) to keep TM upright.
 Willy Clarysse also spends most of his non-grandchildren-babysitting time on the LDAB, and Yanne Broux tries to keep up with TM People and the design of (new parts of) the website in her spare time, but they are volunteers.
 We have some technical support because we are a pilot project of CLARIAH Flanders (Tom Gheldof and Frederic Pietowksi).
 And I myself have the liberty of working on TM whenever I am not teaching or doing administration.
-The latter two take up increasing amounts of time, however, and my decreased traditional research output may be one of the reasons for the less successfull project applications mentioned above.
+The latter two take up increasing amounts of time, however, and my decreased traditional research output may be one of the reasons for the less successful project applications mentioned above.

 All in all, however, I think what we propose is ultimately fair.
 We hope that all of you will contact your libraries and institutions and ask them to subscribe to TM.
 If the costs are shared between Papyrology, Egyptology, Classics, Ancient History, Epigraphy, or whatever discipline uses Trismegistos, they are, we hope, quite modest in comparison with what others charge.
 And with us you can be sure that the money will only be used to assure the proper functioning and upkeep of the database and website.